(Sources mentioned in brackets)

 Sept 13th `69 Toronto, Ontario Canada Varsity Stadium "Rock N Roll Revival" (w/ Doors, Jerry Lee Lewis, Chuck Berry, Gene Vincent, Bo Diddley, Little Richard, Junior Walker and the Allstars, Chicago Transit Authority, Doug Kershaw, Tony Joe White, Screaming Lord Sutch, Cat Mother & The Allnight Newsboys, Whiskey Howl, Nucleus, Milkwood, Plastic Ono Band (w/ John Lennon and Eric Clapton))

-Me Alice: We Went to Washington DC for a concert and the Grateful Dead refused to let us use their sound system.
+Me Alice: We went to Washington DC for a concert and the Grateful Dead refused to let us use their sound system.
 Grace Slick insisted we be allowed to go on or she and Jefferson Airplane would refuse to play.
-Airplane sites list something with the Dead in Sept but no more info.
+Airplane sites list something with the Dead in Sept but in San Francisco and with no more info.

-(Oct 10th `69 Detroit, MI - Grande Ballroom (with the Amboy Dukes, SRC) - possibly didn`t happen)
+Oct 10th `69 Detroit, MI - Grande Riviera (with the Amboy Dukes, SRC) - Grand Opening of new venue that replaces the Grande Ballroom.

 Somewhere around here the band return to LA and moved into 2001 North Ivar in Hollywood.